sydasif/my-pandoc-book/chapters/05-numbers.md

 # Output: 5.5
 ```

-The `result` variable now contains the value `5.5`, which is the sum of the two floats.
+he result variable now holds the value `5.5`, the sum of the two floats.

 - *Division:* Division is performed with the `/` operator: